codingconcepts/dgs/README.md

 ##### Set

-Generate a random value from a set of available values
+Generate a random value from a set of available values.

 ```yaml
 - name: user_type